danielaceros/instaloaderbot/README.md

-following - Get USER'S FOLLOWING [user] [nº] mutual - Get MUTUAL FOLLOWERS/FOLLOWING [user] [nº] similar - Get similar ACCOUNTS [user] [nº] clear- CLEAR all FILES
+following - Get USER'S FOLLOWING [user] [nº] mutual - Get MUTUAL FOLLOWERS/FOLLOWING [user] [nº] similar - Get similar ACCOUNTS [user] [nº] clear - CLEAR all FILES
 ```
 # Functions and Examples
 For all the functions except 'login' you have to be logged before.
 Then, there are some examples of using.
 *login - Auth on your account by the command, for example, '/login danielaceros 1234 (Login on user 'danielaceros' with password '1234')
 *posts - Get an USER'S POSTS by te command, for example, '/posts dani 10 a' (Get 10 posts of the user 'dani' by ascendent way)
-*postsdate - Get an USER'S POSTS by DATE by the command, for example
+*postsdate - Get an USER'S POSTS by DATE by the command, for example, '/postsdate dani 10 1/1/2022 1/1/2020 a' (Get 10 posts of the user 'dani' from 2022 to 2020 by ascendent).
+Important that since > until, instead, first date > second date.
+*top - Get TOP POSTS of an USER by the command, for example '/top dani 20' (Get the 20% photos more liked from user 'dani')
+*profilepic - Get the PROFILE PIC of an USER by the command, for example '/profilepic dani' (Get the profile pic of 'dani)
+*stories - Get the STORIES of an USER by the command, for example '/stories dani' (Gets the stories of the user 'dani')
+*highlights - Get the HIGHLIGHTS of an USER by the command, for example '/highlights dani' (Get the highlights of the user 'dani')